-The S&P 500 is currently in a drawdown, as of 1/11/2019 the S&P 500 is about 11% below the previous all time high close on 9/20/2018.
-The market has recently rebounded substantially from being down 19.8% from the the September high, which was at the close on Christmas eve.
+The S&P 500 is currently still in a drawdown, as of 2/8/2019 the S&P 500 is about 8% below the previous all time high close on 9/20/2018.
+The market has recently rebounded substantially from being down 19.8% from the the September high, which was at the close on Christmas Eve.
+My base case scenario remains that we are in the midst of normal correction in an ongoing bull market and that the S&P 500 will recover to make new all time highs before the next bear market.